avrilcoghlan/vibriowatch/docs/source/assemblies.rst

 Another commonly used measures of assembly quality is the number of contigs.
 We would usually consider that an assembly is of relatively good quality if it consists of :math:`<` 700 contigs.
 If the assembly for your isolate has more contigs, it is relatively poor quality and so this may introduce errors into further bioinformatic analyses that you carry out using Vibriowatch.

-In the example above, the genome for the isolate has 62 contigs, so is relatively good quality.
+In the example in the screenshot above, the genome for the isolate has 62 contigs, so is relatively good quality.

 Download the assembly for your isolate
 --------------------------------------